kyma-project/control-plane/docs/kyma-environment-broker/03-06-runtime-overrides.md

 You can set overrides to customize your Kyma Runtime.
 To provision a cluster with custom overrides, add a Secret or a ConfigMap with a specific label.
 Kyma Environment Broker uses this Secret and/or ConfigMap to prepare a request to the Runtime Provisioner.

 Overrides can be either global or specified for a given component.
 In the second case, use the `component: {"COMPONENT_NAME"}` label to indicate the component.
-Create all overrides in the `compass-system` Namespace.
+Create all overrides in the `kcp-system` Namespace.

 See the examples: